teambit/bit/scripts/docker-teambit-bit/README.md

 You can use [bind mounts](https://docs.docker.com/storage/bind-mounts/) to do so:
 `docker run -it -v {scope-path-on-host}:/tmp/remote-scope -p {host-port}:3000 bitcli/bit-server:latest`

+_Usually it's better to use volumes then bind mounts, or even handle the mounts by an orchestrator like kubernetees but this topics is out of the scope in this guide_

 ### combing scope volume with scope name/location

 when combining change of the scope name/location and volume you have to make sure the location provided in the `SCOPE_PATH` in the build arg is matching the target in the volume: